skeeto/skeeto.github.com/_posts/2016-12-27-Elfeed-Domain-Specific-Language-Compilation.markdown

 Imagine hand-writing the code to navigate all these conditions for each piece of information that Elfeed requires.
 The RSS parser makes up to 16 such queries, and the Atom parser makes as many as 24.
-That would add up.
+That would add up to a lot of tedious code.

-The package (included with Elfeed) that executes this query is called "xml-query".
+The package (included with Elfeed) that executes this query is called "xml-query."
 It comes in two flavors: `xml-query` and `xml-query-all`.
 The former returns just the first match, and the latter returns all matches.
 The naming parallels the `querySelector()` and `querySelectorAll()` DOM methods in JavaScript.